Probate Q&A Series

 What the Affidavit Cannot Cover

 • Real estate (unless you meet separate requirements under N.C.
-Gen. Stat. § 28A-19-3 for small real property transfers).
+Gen. Stat. § 28A-19-3 for collection of personal property by affidavit and under other applicable law for real property succession).

 • Assets already titled jointly or with a named beneficiary (e.g., payable-on-death accounts).